Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency

 \section{Discussion}

-This work introduces sparse repellency (SPELL), a training-free post-hoc method to guide diffusion models \emph{away} from a certain set of images.
-This both prevents repeating images that were already generated, thereby increasing diversity, and allows protecting a certain set of reference images, with applications like machine unlearning.
-SPELL can be applied to any diffusion model, whether it is class-to-image or text-to-image, and whether it is unconditional or classifier(-free) guided.
-We see two main ways in how future work can extend SPELL.
-First, SPELL can currently be proven to guarantee to generate images outside the shields if all shields are disjoint.
+We introduce sparse repellency (SPELL), a training-free post-hoc method to guide diffusion models \emph{away} from a set of images.
+SPELL increases diversity by preventing repeat generation, and allows protecting a set of given reference images.
+SPELL can be applied to any diffusion model, whether it is class-to-image or text-to-image, and whether it is unconditional or classifier(-free) guided, even at high resolution and arbitrarily sized reference sets.

+We find three limitations of SPELL: First, theoretically, SPELL currently only guarantees generating images outside the shields if all shields are disjoint.
 If there are overlapping shields and the diffusion trajectory heads exactly into the middle of them, their repellency terms cancel.
-While we do not see this problem in practice even at the scale of 1.2M images, in theory, the algorithm could be improved: we can merge overlapping shields, or search for a direction that points out of the convex hull} of all shields rather than their naive sum of parts, at the cost of decreased scalability.
-Second, we currently apply SPELL with respect to the $L_2$ distance inside the diffusion model's latent spaces, which lead to \emph{visually} different outputs.
+While we do not see this problem in practice even at the scale of 1.2M images, in theory, the algorithm could be improved: we can merge overlapping shields, or search for a direction that points out of \emph{the convex hull} of all shields rather than their naive sum of parts, at the cost of scalability.
+Second, we currently apply SPELL with respect to the $L_2$ distance inside the diffusion models' (VAE encoder) latent spaces, which lead to \emph{visually} different outputs.
 Checking the distances inside a downstream semantically structured embedding space and propagating their directions back could lead to generating more \emph{semantically} different images.
 Third, SPELL is applied to expected $\mathbb{E}[\mathbf{X}_0|x_t]$ under the forward joint distribution and not samples from $p_{0|t}$ required for Doob h transform. see \Cref{sec:doob}.
 This expectation will only correspond to the generative distribution if using the time-reversal diffusion, and not for example when using the probability flow ODE sampler.